Danish Network for Women in Physics honorary award – The KIF Prize 2020

 Who can be nominated?

+A woman working within the physical sciences (physics, engineering) who is a role model for other women within physics.
 The candidate must either be Danish or residing and/or working in Denmark.

 - Candidates for the award may be nominated by a boss, supervisor, mentor, colleague, student or fellow student

 - Nominations are to be sent to firstname.lastname@example.org